BillionOysterProject/Digital-Platform/CONTRIBUTING.md

   * doc - Changes to the documentation and doesn't actually touch any code.
 * Scope:
   * The scope should be where the change took place.
-  * Examples: users, core, config, articles
+  * Examples: Expeditions, Data, Curriculum, Events
 * Subject:
   * The subject line should be clear and concise as to what is being accomplished in the commit.
 * General Rules: